10 Life Skills Never Taught But Totally Essential to Happiness

 - interpersonal and communication skills, etc.

-Certainly those are very helpful abilities in navigating our way through life.
+Certainly those are very helpful abilities in navigating our way well through life.

-But there are a handful of other competencies that are perhaps even more important to living a happy life.
+But there are a handful of other competencies that are even more important to happy living.

 Here are 10 success skills you probably weren’t taught, but are totally essential to life enjoyment:

 1. How to say no.